thedreamer67/CZ4034_UI/README.md

   bin/enterprisesearch
 ```

-Go to the local address where Elasticsearch is running (e.g. http://localhost:5601) if you would like to monitor the backend of the search engine.
+Go to the local address where Elasticsearch is running (e.g. http://localhost:5601) if you would like to monitor the backend aspect of the search engine.

 ### Set up the React web application